freeCodeCamp/loop-protect/README.md

 JS Bin's loop protection implementation as a reusable library.

 This code protects use cases where user code includes an infinite loop using a `while`, `for` or `do` loop.
+It also prevents infinite loops from being created when a React component references itself.

 Note that this does *not* solve the [halting problem](http://en.wikipedia.org/wiki/Halting_problem) but simply rewrites JavaScript (using Babel's AST) wrapping loops with a conditional break.
-This also *does not* protect against recursive loops.
+This also *does not* protect against recursive loops in general, just React components.

 ## Example